kitplummer/modsofengent/msee_process_audit.md

 There is also a need for development and operations staff to assume some of the qualities of the auditing positions.
 Monitoring both the delivery systems and processes for opportunities to improve are essential to sharing the culture of change with quality assurance personnel.
 From an auditing for quality and process management perspective there are a few key areas that the modern software engineering enterprise must address continuously, and engage all stakeholders with: managing change, control of duties, access control, process (automation) security and general process documentations.

-Continuous improvement doesn’t require CMMI (NOTE:  http://www.sei.cmu.edu/cmmi/ ) for enterprises to have a plan.
+Continuous improvement doesn’t require CMMI[^audit1] for enterprises to have a plan.
 There are certain enterprises that will have to comply with various industry standards (SOX, etc.) in order to operate.
 However, the underlying culture of development and operations should be based on continuous improvement via continuous delivery and direct feedback.
-Stringent auditing and exam requirements should preclude continuous delivery cycles either (NOTE:  https://www.brightline.com/2012/12/auditing-devops-developers-with-access-to-production/ ).
+Stringent auditing and exam requirements should preclude continuous delivery cycles either[^audit2].
 This is even more true if the enterprise’s time-to-market windows are short.
 Business requirements should drive processes that make sense, and auditing should be a tool to validate processes not impede delivery.

+Here's a few useful links relating auditing to DevOps and continuous delivery:

 [https://www.brightline.com/2012/12/auditing-devops-developers-with-access-to-production/](https://www.brightline.com/2012/12/auditing-devops-developers-with-access-to-production/)